-Capital One credit card interest rates range from 0% (for a limited time) to 24.99% (V), depending on the card and the cardholder’s creditworthiness.
-The best Capital One credit card for low interest rates is Capital One Quicksilver because it offers 0% for 15 months followed by a regular APR as low as … read full answer16.24% - 26.24% (V).
-The Quicksilver card also has a $0 annual fee.… read full answer
+Capital One credit card interest rates range from 0% (for a limited time) to 29.74% (V), depending on the card and the cardholder’s creditworthiness.
+The best Capital One credit card for low interest rates is the Capital One Quicksilver Cash Rewards Credit Card because it offers 0% APR for 15 months on purchases and balance transfers, followed by a regular APR as low as 19.24% - 29.24% (V).
+This card also has a $0 annual fee.… read full answer

-The Capital One credit cards with the highest interest rates are the Capital One Secured Mastercard (26.99% (V)) and the Capital One Platinum Card (26.96% (V)).
+The Capital One credit cards with the highest interest rates are the Capital One Platinum Secured Credit Card (29.74% (V)) and the Capital One Platinum Credit Card (29.74% (V)).
 They’re also the easiest to get.
-Capital One Platinum accepts applicants with limited or no credit, while Capital One Secured accepts people with bad, limited or no credit.
+The Capital One Platinum Credit Card accepts applicants with limited, while Capital One Platinum Secured Credit Card accepts people with bad or bad credit.

 Most Capital One credit card interest rates are listed as a range, such as 14.74% - 24.74% (V).
 The better an applicant’s credit is, the better their chances will be of getting a rate at the low end of the range.
 All Capital One credit card interest rates are variable, meaning they can go up or down as the market changes.

 Capital One also has a number of store branded credit cards, which can only be used at specific retailers.
 The interest rates for these Capital One store cards range from a low of 19.49% - 31.24% (V) on the Cabela's Credit Card to a high of 29.99% (V) on the Maurices Credit Card.

 Your Capital One credit card interest rate will be clearly indicated on your monthly statement.
 Keep in mind that there’s also a separate interest rate for cash advances.
 And there’s a penalty rate for missing payments.
 Expect both of these rates to be equal to or higher than the regular interest rate.